dj-3dub/Zabbix-Docker/README.md

 # Optional: enable Caddy/Traefik overlay compose for TLS + pretty URL
 ```

-> This repo is designed to run **with or without** a reverse proxy.
-Keep the base compose minimal; add an overlay file for Caddy/Traefik when you want HTTPS and SSO.

----

 ## 🔐 Optional: TLS + Reverse Proxy

 - **Caddy overlay**: automatic HTTPS, minimal config
 - **Traefik overlay**: Docker label routing, middlewares, mTLS, dashboards

-Both overlays route `https://monitor.lab` → Zabbix Web.
-Choose based on your broader homelab standards.

 ---